This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 Pamper yourself!!!
 No better time to do this than when you are about to have a baby!
 You won’t have that much time afterwards….

 Go get your nails done, or get a foot massage.
-Get the best hair cut ever!
+Get the hair of your dreams!
 I ended up having a pony tale for about 9 months straight after my second daughter was born … she just kept pulling and sucking on my hair: I hated it!
 Also, postpartum comes with very annoying hair loss … So, enjoy your beautiful hair for as long as you can before baby arrives.

 Get ready for childbirth and/or breastfeeding by releasing any fear or anxiety, and gain all the confidence you need for labor, delivery and postpartum.
 The bonus is that you will likely meet other couples that are in the same boat and make friends with other moms-to-be.